 In fact, you’ll probably find yourself walking along the same streets or through the same grand archways several times!

-This walking tour of Vienna is two hours that will show you all the highlights of the city center, and orient you to both the layout and the history of the city.
+This walking tour of Vienna is 2 1/2 hours and will show you all the highlights of the city center, and orient you to both the layout and the history of the city.
 From the Hapsburgs days with Empress Sisi and Emperor Franz Joseph to the Anschluss, Hitler’s speeches, and the bombs of WWII, there is a lot of history to absorb.
 You’ll see many locations that you’ll want to back to and explore in-depth, like the Opera House and the State Library.

-On this small group tour, you’ll have a maximum of 15 travelers.
-This tour is not recommended for young children due to the in-depth history that is discussed.
+On this small group tour, you’ll have a maximum of 6 travelers.
+This tour is suitable for all age groups.

 Biking in Vienna